The Northern Ireland Executive

 At NSMC sectoral meetings the Northern Ireland Executive is represented by two ministers nominated by the First Minister and deputy First Minister on a cross-community basis.
 One is normally the minister with responsibility for that sector within the Executive.
 The Irish Government is represented by the Minister or the Minister of State responsible for that sector.

 At NSMC institutional meetings the Northern Ireland Executive is represented by the First Minister and deputy First Minister.
 The Irish Government is represented by the Minister for Foreign Affairs.
 At these meetings the NSMC considers institutional and cross-sectoral issues, including those about the EU.
-It also endeavours to resolve disagreements and problems in the operations of the NSMC.
+It also tries to resolve disagreements and problems in the operations of the NSMC.

 The work of the North South Ministerial Council is supported by a standing Joint Secretariat, staffed by members of the Northern Ireland Civil Service and the Irish Civil Service.
 The Secretariat is based in Armagh.